trouve-antoine/hadooc/README.md

 #### Source code (JSON Only)

-Additionaly to marked's ''''X (four single quotes) syntax, the hadooc compiler has its own construct for code blocks:
+Additionally to marked's ''''X (four single quotes) syntax, the hadooc compiler has its own construct for code blocks:

     {code:X}
     Your code